birdyboy18/Crumbl/README.md

 ###Creating DOM elements

-*Create a DOM element from the given markup.*
+*Creates a DOM element from the given markup*

 **Expects:** A piece of valid markup

-**Returns:** Crumbl with the given markup as a node.
+**Returns:** Crumbl with the given markup as a node

 ``` js
 $('<div><p><a href="http://google.com"></a></p></div>');
 ```

-###Execute a function on the nodelist
+###Execute a function on the nodes list

-*Loop over every element in the nodelist and execute a callback on that element.*
+*Executes a function on every element in the nodes list*

 **Expects:** A function to be executed on every element